JuzouSatoru2/NextJs-Website/docs/EnvVariables.md

 The admin key is used for the JWT authentication.
 You can login with the password at the `/login` route.

+### JWT key

+The jwt key is used to encrypt the jwt token.
+If not set the server will use "secretkey".

 ### Optional

 You can define a specific port with `PORT` (default is 3000) or the Node environment with `NODE_ENV` (production / development).